 1. Key Responsibilities

 The University of Melbourne sets minimum standards expected from academic staff.
 The levels are differentiated by level of complexity, degree of autonomy, leadership requirements of the position, and level of achievement of the academic.
-Set out in Appendix 1 are the standards for both Level D and E academic staff.
-The Key Responsibilities outlined below, are to be read in conjunction with the appropriate standard.

 1.1 TEACHING AND LEARNING